Articles > Information Technology > How to become an IT manager

 Education requirements

-To be considered for hire as an IT manager, you’ll likely need to satisfy a few educational requirements.
+Candidates for IT management positions will likely need to satisfy a few educational requirements.
 Many future IT managers choose to pursue a bachelor’s degree in information technology, one that helps build on foundational IT skills.
-You’ll further your understanding of information systems, systems analysis and overall operations while completing this degree.
+A degree can further your understanding of information systems, systems analysis and overall operations.

-Alternatively, you might consider a bachelor’s degree in computer science.
-This program will teach you the basics in networking, cloud computing, cybersecurity and other important IT fields.
+Alternatively, candidates might consider a bachelor’s in computer science.
+These programs teach the basics in networking, cloud computing, cybersecurity and other important IT fields.

 Experience requirements

-In addition to the education requirements, you’ll also need a certain level of experience to be considered for an IT manager position.
-Typically, IT managers have years of experience in a wide variety of IT fields, from cybersecurity to business leadership.
+In addition to the education requirements, candidates also need a certain level of experience to be considered for an IT manager position.
+Typically, information technology managers have years of experience in a wide variety of IT fields, from cybersecurity to business leadership.

 Hiring managers will likely seek the right combination of leadership and IT experience.
-You’ll probably need to demonstrate an ability to audit a company’s existing IT landscape, and create strategies that identify and eliminate all types of cybersecurity threats.
+Candidates will probably need to demonstrate an ability to audit a company’s existing IT landscape, and create strategies that identify and eliminate all types of cybersecurity threats.

-In addition, IT manager candidates must often demonstrate a leadership capacity, and the skills necessary to inspire a workforce.
-The interview process often includes questions about your management history, leadership type and successes in directing a team.
+In addition, information technology manager candidates must often demonstrate a leadership capacity, and the skills necessary to inspire a workforce.
+The interview process often includes questions about management history, leadership type and successes in directing a team.

 IT manager skills